xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 <a name="_Guo"></a>
 * **Sheng Guo**

-Guo works on question component on frontend and mainly takes responsibility for the navigator bar on top of the website, principle display and two option boxes that show the questions.
+Guo works on frontend and mainly takes responsibility for the three components on question page which are `principle`, `option` and `status-bar`.
 He is in charge of the implementation and testing of these functions and features.

 <a name="_Liang"></a>
 * **Karine Liang**